Personal and family responsibility leave

 - for the employee to meet his or her family responsibilities in relation to a family member

-Employers and employees may agree that the employee may take the leave in part-days (less than one day).
+Employers and employees may agree that the employee may take the leave in half day increments if required.

 Length of leave